chasedindo/github-slideshow/_posts/0000-01-02-chasedindo.md

 ---
 layout: slide
-title: "Welcometo our secound slide!"
+title: "Welcome to our secound slide!"
 --- Your test
 "change line five yes"